In this article we will walk you through the Performance Overview Dashboard

 Within the Assortment topic we find the:

-- Total number of unique products found per retailer, and the Listing Completeness.
+- The total number of unique products found per retailer, and the Listing Completeness.

 - In order to see a realistic figure on Listing Completeness, it is needed to upload a product list first in which you define your assortment.
 In case you have a retailer-specific assortment, also upload a retailer assortment.